Over 1M hot glue guns sold at Dollar Tree recalled due to fire hazard - NewsBreak

 The glue guns, which were recalled by Dollar Tree, can malfunction when plugged in.

 Dollar Tree received several reports of electrical malfunctions when using the products, some of the reports included fire.
-One report indicated resulting skin irritation.183 dead animals found in Arizona couple’s freezer
+One report indicated resulting skin irritation.Toyota recalls 460,000 vehicles over stability control issue

 The hot glue guns were sold nationwide at Dollar Tree from August 2020 through February 2022 and at Family Dollar stores nationwide January-February 2022 for about $1.